VijayRod/demo/aks/servicemesh-istio/README.md

 1. To verify that Istioctl can connect to the cluster, run the command `istioctl x precheck`.
 A successful run should display the following message:

    ```
-   "No issues found when checking the cluster.
-Istio is safe to install or upgrade!"
+   No issues found when checking the cluster.
+Istio is safe to install or upgrade!
    ```

    1a.
-If this command returns an error like the one below, ensure that kubectl works from the same console by running `kubectl get namespace`.
+If the command returns an error like the one below, ensure that `kubectl` works from the same console by running `kubectl get namespace`.
 You may need to obtain access credentials for the cluster using the command `az aks get-credentials -g myResourceGroupName -n myClusterName`.

    ```
    Error: unable to retrieve Pods: the server has asked for the client to provide credentials (get pods)
    ```

    1b.
 For any other error, re-run the command with `--vklog=9` for higher log level verbosity.

-To save the output to a file, add `> istioctl_logs.txt`.
+       - To save the output to a file, add `> istioctl_logs.txt`.

 2. To retrieve the proxy sync status for all Envoys in a mesh, run the command `istioctl proxy-status -i aks-istio-system`.
 This will return one row for each pod that has the proxy.